vigna/dsi-bitstream-rs/benchmarks/README.md

 # Benchmarks for `dsi-bitstream`

 This crate provides performance benchmarks for several variants of `BitRead` and `BitWrite` implementations.
 The benchmarks measure the speed of reading and writing instantaneous codes, and in particular unary, γ, δ and ζ₃.
+The `svg` directory contains the results of these benchmarks of a few architectures.

 Each code is tested in all possible combinations of the following parameters:
 - Big endian / little endian